collabdotcloud/docs.collab.cloud/docs/users/aplus-start-page.md

 * Sort activities by **_Recent_** and **_Last accessed_**

-* Add colour labels to the activities for easy sorting and filtering.
-Click on **_Colours_** to name them, drag and drop them up on an activity tile.
-After that, filter by clicking on one of the colours.
+* **Colours** These are colour tags you can drag and drop onto the tiles.
+Click on the menu to edit the tags.

 * Add tags to the activities for easy sorting and filtering in the same way as with colours above.